 7. Comfortable + Stylish Shoes

 I travel with the same shoes all the time.
 Platforms like the ones above from James Smith, slides in black or tan leather, and tennies (right now I’m loving the Tye tennies from UGG in the color slate).
+I also love these UGG kari sandals.
 I also like a pair of Tom’s for laid-back trips.
 If I have space and will be at the beach, I’ll throw in some basic flip-flops.
 All of my shoes are a little more on the pricey side but I wear them until they break!
 It’s best to have a comfortable shoe while you travel no matter the cost.
 I am all about fashion these days but when I first came to India, I splurged on Chacos and still wear those on all my adventure trips.
 Here’s a guide to my favorite travel shoes and here is how to decide which Chacos to buy.